2148 Ocean St, Marshfield, MA 02050, USA

 Habitats and Wildlife

 The South River originates deep in Duxbury.
 Its source is in the Round Pond area, and from there it winds unobtrusively through the woods for several miles.
 Although one can view it from Route 3, and also from both the South River Bogs and the Camp Wing Conservation Area, it remains a narrow and mostly un-navigable stream until just below Veterans Memorial Park.
 From there it flows through South River Park, behind the playground of South River School, and under the Willow Street and Francis Keville Bridges.
-Wider here, and navigable at most tides, its course winds through the marshes as it runs parallel to Route 139, all the way to Rexhame.
+Wider at that point, and navigable at most tides, its course winds through the marshes as it runs parallel to Route 139, all the way to Rexhame.
 From there the river turns northward.
 It flows for 3 miles between Humarock and the mainland to Fourth Cliff, where it joins the North River at its outlet to the sea.

 Historic Site: No